Asthma Treatment & Management

 Dosing of allergen extracts is in bioequivalent allergy units (BAU), weight per volume (w/v), or protein nitrogen units (PNU), but "major allergen content" may be a more standardized and reliable method of dosing and characterizing allergen extracts; however, not all allergens have been standardized.
 Extracts with modifications that decrease allergenicity (adverse reactions) without reducing immunogenicity (effectiveness) are under investigation.

-Sublingual immunotherapy has been shown to improve allergic rhinitis symptoms, including in pediatric patients, and allergic asthma.
-While adverse reactions do occur, sublingual immunotherapy is safe enough for home administration.
+Sublingual immunotherapy (SLIT) has been shown to improve allergic rhinitis symptoms, including in pediatric patients and allergic asthma.
+While adverse reactions do occur, SLIT is safe enough for home administration.
 Based on limited data, sublingual therapy, at least in the short term, may be about half as effective as traditional subcutaneous injection.
+While SLIT is widely used in European, South American, and Asian countries, as of early 2016, it is not FDA approved and remains off-label use in the United States.

 Previous